aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 ## Create Construct Lib - Construct

-Next, as an Internal Construct Hub Producer, we will create a construct library project leveraging Projen to synthesize and manage project configuration files.
-Then we'll create a Construct called Hitcounter.
+Next, we will create a construct library project leveraging Projen to synthesize and manage project configuration files.
+Then, as an Internal Construct Hub Producer, we'll create a Construct called Hitcounter.
 Lastly, we'll edit the configuration to transpile our Constructs to the selected runtime/language targets.

 ### Setup Projen project